State Law Guide · Updated January 2026

 See how West Virginia's laws compare to other states:

-Average West Virginia recovery: $900 · Based on West Virginia Consumer Credit and Protection Act
+Optional letter only if you act · West Virginia Consumer Credit and Protection Act